-- 1. Grant Recommendation Committee (GRC) All Stage 2 applications will have a final score comprised of the staff application review score, GRC application review score, and GRC interview score.
+- Grant Recommendation Committee (GRC) All Stage 2 applications will have a final score comprised of the staff application review score, GRC application review score, and GRC interview score.
+The GRC will hold interviews for all competitive categories; interviews are optional for non-competitive funding sources.
 The GRC will use the finalized score of applications to assist in making funding recommendations and contingencies. - 2.
-Kitsap County Board of Commissioners The BoCC receives the recommendations from the Grant Recommendation Committees, holds a public comment period and a public hearing, and makes awards and contingencies. - 3.
-Federal CDBG and HOME Funds Applications awarded CDBG and HOME funds must be included in an Action Plan associated with the 2016-2020 Consolidated Plan and submitted to HUD for approval.
-The Action Plan cannot be finalized until Kitsap County receives the federal award amounts from HUD. - Final Awards Funding recommendations were made based on estimated funds.
-Once the actual amounts are known for each fund type (CDBG, HOME, HHGP, AHGP), awards will be adjusted based on the contingency set by the GRCs and approved by the BoCC.
+Kitsap County Board of Commissioners (BOCC) The BOCC receives the recommendations from the Grant Recommendation Committees, holds a public comment period and a public hearing, and approves final awards and contingencies. - Federal CDBG and HOME Funds Applications awarded CDBG and HOME funds must be included in an Action Plan associated with the 2016-2020 Consolidated Plan and submitted to HUD for approval.
+The Action Plan cannot be finalized until Kitsap County receives the federal award amounts from HUD. - 4.
+Final Awards Funding awards are made based on estimated funds.
+Once the actual amounts are known for each fund type (CDBG, HOME, HHGP, AHGP, CHG), awards will be adjusted based on the contingency set by the GRCs and approved by the BOCC.